gabrielmonzon39/guardianes-informaticos-backend/README.md

 ```bash
 docker-compose build
 ```
 It may take some time to build the application.
-Once it is done you can access the API at the following url: http://localhost:3000

 ## Running the application
 To run the application you need to run the following command: